-- Review and make recommendations to the Board on the accounting policies of the Company, the effect of any changes in accounting policies and related reporting issues. - Independently review the external financial reporting and other regulatory reporting (such as solvency returns) that require Board approval and make recommendations to the Board relating to the approval of these documents and associated attestations. - Review annually the performance and independence of the external auditor and make recommendations, for the approval of shareholders, to the Board for the appointment of the external auditor and the quantum of their fees. - Review and agree the annual audit plan with the external auditor. - Discuss with the external auditor any audit issues encountered in the course of their duties and ensure any significant findings and recommendations made by the external auditor are acted on appropriately by management. - Review annually the performance and independence of the Appointed Actuary and make recommendations to the Board for the appointment of the Appointed Actuary and the quantum of their fees.
+- Consider and review with management and the external auditor the adequacy of the Company's internal controls and risk management programme. - Review and make recommendations to the Board on the accounting policies of the Company, the effect of any changes in accounting policies and related reporting issues. - Independently review external financial reporting and other regulatory reporting (such as solvency returns) that require Board approval and make recommendations to the Board relating to the approval of these documents and associated attestations. - Review annually the performance and independence of the external auditor and make recommendations, for the approval of shareholders, to the Board for the appointment of the external auditor and the quantum of their fees. - Review and agree the annual audit plan with the external auditor. - Discuss with the external auditor any audit issues encountered in the course of their duties and ensure any significant findings and recommendations made by the external auditor are acted on appropriately by management. - Review annually the performance and independence of the Appointed Actuary and make recommendations to the Board for the appointment of the Appointed Actuary and the quantum of their fees. - Discuss with the Appointed Actuary any issues encountered in the course of their duties and ensure any significant findings and recommendations made by the Appointed Actuary are acted on appropriately by management.